matoruru/chrome-extension_better-experience-argocd/README.md

 # Better Experience for Argo CD

-Add a realtime-filter feature for input fields such as Project Name, Repository URL and Cluster URL.
+Adds a realtime-filter feature for input fields such as Project Name, Repository URL and Cluster URL.

 ### Problem